vjutvik/Contiki-IPsec/examples/ipsec/README.md

 ----------------
 Strongswan is a popular IPsec implementation for the Linux kernel.
 While the actual encoding / decoding of IPsec packets takes place in the kernel's network stack, Strongswan's IKEv2 keying daemon _charon_ negotiates new SAs on behalf of the host according to a configured policy.

-In this tutorial we are using instant Contiki 2.5 which is based upon Ubuntu, but any Debian-based system ought to work.
+In this tutorial we are using instant Contiki 2.6 which is based upon Ubuntu, but any Debian-based system ought to work.

-1. Install Strongswan
+1. Install Strongswan:
 	sudo apt-get install strongswan
-2. Copy the configuration files cp scripts/strongswan/ipsec.conf scripts/strongswan/strongswan.conf scripts/strongswan/ipsec.secrets /etc/
+2. Copy the configuration files: cp scripts/strongswan/ipsec.conf scripts/strongswan/strongswan.conf scripts/strongswan/ipsec.secrets /etc/
-3. Restart charon and associated systems sudo sh scripts/strongswan/reset\_ike\_ipsec.sh
+3. Restart charon and associated systems: sudo sh scripts/strongswan/reset\_ike\_ipsec.sh

 Strongswan should now be set up.
 If you want to know more about the configuration files, please see the section "IPsec without IKEv2 and other configurations".